Slow Clothing in a Fast Food World.

 Here’s why we may not have what you want at the moment.

 - We only build winter clothing.
-Right here.
 All year.
+Right here in Minnesota.

 - We are small.
-We pay well.
+We pay our help well.
 We operate in the Black.
-We won’t overreach for quantity at the expense of quality.

 - We are not alone.
 Please visit Our Friends.